 - Single 4-wire O2 sensor instead of 2 single wire O2 sensors

 Look at the images below.
-Both serial numbers start with ’5′ bit the left one is a later generation B16A and the right one is a first generation B16A (click on the images to magnify them).
+Both serial numbers start with ‘5’ but the 2nd one is a later generation B16A and the first one is a first generation B16A (click on the images to magnify them).

 - Grey connectors